 If you see Brown Pelicans in Arizona PLEASE Call AZ Game and Fish at 520-290-9453 and let them know.

-The Brown Pelicans long Neck and Bill are pictured above.
-A Great Blue Heron is on the left of the photo.
+The Brown Pelicans long Neck and Bill are pictured above and below.

 Brown Pelicans have an extremely long bill with a large pouch attached on the lower half.
 The pelicans pouch is used to catch fish.